andrewlock/asp-dot-net-core-in-action-3e/README.md

 * *StatusCodePages* - 15.5 A basic minimal API application demonstrating the StatusCodePagesMiddleware
 * *StatusCodePagesWithRexecute* - 15.5 Reexecuting the pipeline to create custom status code pages
 * *StatusCodePagesWithReExecuteRazorPages* - 15.5 Reexecuting the pipeline to create custom status code pages in a Razor Pages application, with a custom 404 error page, and a generic error page for other errors.
+* *StatusCodePagesWithRedirect* - 15.5 Redirecting the pipeline to create custom status code pages in a Razor Pages application, with a custom 404 error page, and a generic error page for other errors.

 ## [Chapter 16](https://github.com/andrewlock/asp-dot-net-core-in-action-3e/tree/main/Chapter16)
 * *ToDoList* - Basic application demonstrating the application in Figure 16.1